Is Adoptee Group Therapy for me?

 Commitment: weekly attendance and individual sessions every 1-2 months to help clarify your goals in group, further your process, and receive support and feedback privately.

-I have two new groups beginning Tuesday October 20th, 2020: young adults on Tuesday afternoon, and an adult group Tuesday evenings from 7:30-9pm.
+The new group starts soon, Monday February 28, and runs 16 sessions into June.
 If you want to join, hop over to my calendar and schedule an initial consultation (30 minutes, free) now.
 If you are curious, contact me for more details.
-We would chat on the phone and if I think group could help you further your goals I do complimentary consultations in my office in Manhattan.

 Interested but not ready to start right away?
 Join my email list and I will keep you informed of what’s going on.